garrison0/raymarchingfundamentals/docs/raymarching/make-it-twist.md

 <WebGL />

 The twist effect looks visually complicated, but it only requires a few lines of code.
-Here's our new `map` function that produces the twist effect in the example above:
+Here's the new `map` function that produces the twist effect in the example above:

 ```cpp
 vec2 map (vec3 p, float time)